 If Oranga Tamariki takes you to court

-The judge’s decision: When the judge can make care or Protection Orders
+The judge’s decision: When the judge can make Care or Protection Orders

-If I oppose the care or Protection Orders, how does the judge decide what to do?
+If I oppose the Care or Protection Orders, how does the judge decide what to do?

 Oranga Tamariki Act 1989, ss 14, 14AA

-If you oppose Oranga Tamariki’s application for care or Protection Orders, the case will go to a full hearing in the Family Court.
+If you oppose Oranga Tamariki’s application for Care or Protection Orders, the case will go to a full hearing in the Family Court.
 The judge will then have to decide whether the case comes within one of the set grounds in the Oranga Tamariki Act for making one of these orders.

 These grounds fall into three main areas:

-• Serious harm, neglect or other problems
+• Serious harm, neglect, or other problems, if:

 • the child is being abused (whether physically, emotionally or sexually), deprived, ill-treated or neglected (or this is likely to happen)